Teach English in Hanoi, Vietnam

 Applying for Jobs

 I was actually applying for Director of Studies or Academic Manager jobs so we decided that I would line something up before we went, but my wife would look for a job upon arrival.
-Quite a few places were advertising DoS jobs, but we settled on ILA Vietnam, because the salary was better and because the information on living in Vietnam provided on their website was exceptional.
+We settled on teachering at ILA Vietnam, because the salary was better and because the information about living in Vietnam provided on their website was exceptional.
 I had three lengthy telephone interviews with various directors of the company, and was then offered the position of Academic Manager in Hanoi.

 Two weeks later, we arrived in HCMC for my induction.
 ILA had taken care of both of our visas, they had met us at the airport, and they had booked us into a hotel at their expense.
 We also received a decent relocation allowance upon arrival.